Toggle Nav

 Caviar should definitely be served chilled but not frozen.
 Never keep caviar at room temperature, as this may affect caviar’s true taste and aroma.
 Caviar should be served on a bed of crushed ice, which will help you serve and store it at the right temperature throughout your dinner and enjoy its authentic taste.
 Traditionally, it is considered incorrect, or even rude, to take large portions of caviar at a single time.
 So, at a social gathering or event where caviar is being served, remember to consume it in amounts smaller than or equivalent to a tablespoon.
 Taking small bites will guarantee a melody of gentle, unique flavors.
 It is essential to remember that caviar should not be presented as a main dish due to its intense combination of flavors.
 If you decide to use the fish eggs as a component of a larger dish, it may negatively affect your tasting experience.
 Moreover, using caviar in quantities that constitute one main dish is often expensive.
 Therefore, we recommend you serve black caviar as an appetizer or hors d'oeuvres, which is the traditional way of serving it.

 It is preferable to use mother of pearl spoons and forks for serving caviar.
-Aspreviously mentioned, your serving materials must be non-metallic to prevent the caviar from oxidizing and obtaining a metallic taste.
+As previously mentioned, your serving materials must be non-metallic to prevent the caviar from oxidizing and obtaining a metallic taste.
 As such, bone, horn, glass, and wooden spoons and forks are also acceptable.
-This is the most recommended way to serve and eat caviar because your sense of taste will not be impaired by a metallic taste and you will have an opportunity to taste the intricacies of the caviar’s unique flavor and sense its delicate aroma.
+This is the most recommended way to serve and eat caviar because your sense of taste will not be impaired by a metallic taste and you will have the opportunity to taste the intricacies of the caviar’s unique flavor and sense its delicate aroma.

 Mother of Pearl Caviar Plate